Helping the people of Norwich for over 400 years.

 Senior Team Members

 David Hynes, Chief Executive

 Rebecca Bird, Director of Finance

-Liz Bennett, Registered Nurse, Matron & General Manager of Doughty’s, the almshouse owned and run by Norwich Consolidated Charities.
+Michael Chater, General Manager of Doughty’s, the Almshouse owned and run by Norwich Consolidated Charities.

 We do not actively seek funds.
 However, if you would like to make a donation or leave a legacy to one of the Charities to help us to help our beneficiaries even more, please contact the Chief Executive before you make your gift.